AM radios in new vehicles at risk?

 SIOUX FALLS, S.D.
-(KELO) — A farmer or resident in a rural area can now listen to AM radio in the vehicle but an apparent trend with automakers could silence such radios in the future.
+(KELO) — A farmer or resident in a rural area can listen to AM radio in their vehicles for now — but an apparent trend with automakers could silence such radios in the future.

 Some automakers appear to be moving away from installing AM radios in new vehicles, particularly electric models.
 Ford had originally proposed removing AM radios from some new vehicle models starting in 2024 but reversed after hearing from federal lawmakers and officials Tesla, BMW, Porsche, Audi and Volvo have all dropped AM radio from some models citing that electric models interfere with the reception of AM radio.
 The electric cars create buzzing and other noises in the reception of AM radio, some automakers have said.